 What were the biggest setbacks that you faced while paying it all off?

 My low income.
 In 2014 I made under $16,000 for the year.
 I just couldn’t pay off anything when I made so little money.
-So this year my focus was on cutting expenses but also on increasing my income.
+So in 2015, my focus was on cutting expenses but also on increasing my income.

 What were you doing for a living while you were paying off the debt?